128technology/docs/docs/bcp_conductor_deployment.md

 128 Technology has developed some salt states to assist with these common configuration steps.
 Refer to our [public Github repo](https://github.com/128technology/salt-states/blob/master/setup-firewalld-t128-zone.sls) for some samples you can use to tune your system accordingly.

 :::note
 >>> The `netconf` configuration is not applicable to version 5.3 and later.
-NETCONF controls have been replaced with REST API controls, with no loss of functionality.
+NETCONF controls have been replaced with REST API controls in versions 5.1 and later, with no loss of functionality.
 :::

 ## Design Patterns